 How to Get Rid of Bats in Your Home and Garden

-Just the thought or the sight of bats brings an eerie feeling to some persons striking fear, but what if I told you that bats are beneficial in making their contribution to our ecosystem would this change your views?
+Just the thought or the sight of bats brings an eerie feeling to some people, striking fear, but what if I told you that bats are beneficial in making their contribution to our ecosystem?
+Would this change your views?
 Some major roles bats play are helping to pollinate plants, fruit-eating bats disperse seeds, and bats provide pest control.
-According to a recent report, one study showed that “bats consume enough pests saving more than $1 billion per year in crop damage and pesticide costs in the United States corn industry alone”.
+According to a recent report, one study showed that “bats consume enough pests, saving more than $1 billion per year in crop damage and pesticide costs in the United States corn industry alone”.

-While this report and these facts showcase how beneficial bats are to our economy some persons would rather not have them around.
+While this report and these facts showcase how beneficial bats are to our ecosystem, some people would rather not have them around.
 If that describes you, then continue reading to find out how to get rid of bats in your home garden or yard and prevent them from entering your home.

 Signs of the Presence of Bats